rod-bos/travel-assistant/readme.md

-# 🧭 Travel Assistant — Developer Guide
+# 🧭 WIP - Travel Assistant — Developer Guide

 **Travel Assistant** is an AI-powered RAG (Retrieval-Augmented Generation) application built with **FastAPI**, **LangChain**, **Chroma**, and **Streamlit**.
 It allows you to upload travel-related documents (like tickets, hotel reservations, itineraries) and ask natural-language questions about them.